oliolioli/BathroomClimateController/README.md

 ## Track humidity & temperature in your bathroom to avoid mold and save energy 🛁 ##

 Mold growth in bathrooms is a pervasive problem that is not only unsightly but also poses significant health risks.
 As mold thrives in humid environments, bathrooms are particularly susceptible.
 BathroomClimateController is a small microprocessor capable of consistently monitoring conditions conducive to mold growth and plot all the data on to your smartphone.
+Also the device’s LED will automatically turn red if the environment conditions are prone to mold and green otherwise.

 The [**M5 ATOM lite with an ENV III unit**](https://shop.m5stack.com/collections/m5-sensor/products/env-iii-unit-with-temperature-humidity-air-pressure-sensor-sht30-qmp6988) is used for this project, a comprehensive environmental sensor possessing the ability to accurately measure both temperature and humidity - two key elements in assessing mold risk.
 The fundamental concept behind mold detection system lies in the calculation of the dew point.
 This can be done with the Magnus-Tetens formula, an approximation technique